 In addition, a number of senior party members were also accused of racist and bullying behaviour due to a number of other messages contained within the papers.

 In May 2020, Keir Starmer announced that an official investigation - The Forde Inquiry - would be conducted into the revelations.

-However, in February this year, the party announced that the Forde Inquiry had been indefinitely delayed - leading to claims of a ‘cover up’ by a large section of Labour members and activists.
+However, in February this year, the party announced that the Forde Inquiry had been indefinitely delayed - leading to claims of a &lsquo\;cover up&rsquo\; by a large section of Labour members and activists.

 In response to the delay, a group of activists have now organised their own investigation, entitled Not The Forde Inquiry.

 The event is being organised by Norman Thomas - the former Chairman of South Thanet Labour Party - and will be held on June 5th.

 In the online registration form for the event, Mr Thomas writes: